List of Wimbledon singles finalists during the Open Era

 The women who have reached the final at least five times during the open era are Billie Jean King, Evonne Goolagong Cawley, Chris Evert, Martina Navratilova, Steffi Graf, Venus Williams, and Serena Williams.
 King appeared in all finals from 1968 through 1975, except in 1971 and 1974.
 She won once in her first three finals (1968), before she took the victory in her last three finals.
 Goolagong Cawley reached five finals between 1971 and 1980 but won only her first and last finals.
 Evert reached ten finals out of 13 years between 1973 and 1985 but won only three titles.
 Navratilova won nine of her 12 finals between 1978 and 1994.
 Graf reached nine finals between 1987 and 1999, which she won seven times.
 Since 2000, Venus Williams has won the final five times in nine attempts.
 Her sister Serena Williams has appeared in eleven finals since 2002, in which she won seven titles.

 Gentlemen

-During the 53 times that this tournament has been held in the open era, 41 men have reached the Wimbledon gentlemen's singles final.
+During the 55 times that this tournament has been held in the open era, 43 men have reached the Wimbledon gentlemen's singles final with 22 champions.
 The final has included men from 19 different nationalities.
 The most represented nations are the United States and Australia with Sweden, Switzerland, Czechoslovakia, Germany, and Serbia represented to a lesser extent.